-Was the judiciary involved in the referendum procedure and, in the affirmative, in what
+Was the judiciary involved in the referendum procedure and, in the affirmative, in what sense?
+In particular:

 In case of European Constitution referendum in 2005 there was an appeal to the Supreme Court by the group Otra Democracia Es Posible and the foundation Centro de Estudios Jurídicos Tomás Moro in regard to the campaign.